 These empirical features include the functionalities being developed by Google and put in on Chrome for user feedback but not yet released for general availability.
-These features when used in a cautious manner, can effectively improve your browsing experience.
-There are lots of amazing features for consumers to try out in here.
-We’re going to list down ten most useful and handy features you can enable using Chrome Flags.
+These features, when used in a cautious manner, can effectively improve your browsing experience.
+There are lots of amazing features for consumers to try out here.
+We’re going to list down the ten most useful and handy features you can enable using Chrome Flags.
 But before we jump on that front, let’s take a look at how to access Chrome Flags via its hidden configuration page.

 How to access Chrome Flags

 Before we get the ball rolling, it is important to note that these features are experimental which may behave differently at times.
 Quoting Google,